jchultarsky101/pcli/README.md

 pcli help upload-model-meta
 ```
 ```
-pcli-upload-model-meta 1.6.9
-Reads metadata from an input CSV file and uploads it.
+Reads metadata from an input CSV file and uploads it for a model specified by UUID

-USAGE:
-    pcli upload-model-meta --input <input>
+Usage: pcli --tenant <tenant> upload-model-meta --input <input>

-OPTIONS:
-    -h, --help             Print help information
+Options:
   -i, --input <input>  Path to the input file
+  -h, --help           Print help
-    -V, --version          Print version information
+  -V, --version        Print version
 ```

-The file format is the same as the output produced by the command "model-meta".
+The file format is the same as the CSV-formatted output produced by the command "model-meta".

+**NOTE:** This command only works with the CSV format.
+It does not work with JSON.
+We may implement that option in a future release.

 It is the same format used by the 'upload' command earlier.
 The columns are: MODEL_UUID,NAME,VALUE.
 One use case is to first read the metadata for some models, edit it externally (for example, with a text editor).
 This may include modifying values for existing properties or adding new properties and their values.

 The required argument is "input" - the name of the CSV formatted input file.
+There is no need for --uuid here because the UUID is included
+in the input file as the first column.

 If a property with this name already exists for the model, its value will be overridden with the new value provided.
 If the property does not exist, a new property with the provided (but capitalized) name will be created.

 **NOTE:** If the metadata property value is an empty string, this command will delete the property for the model.
 In other words, if you want to delete a property, upload the same with value of an empty string in the input CSV file.